csce215/labs/lab4/README.md

 ![](../figures/error.png)

-You know that the company's website backend runs in the server *L-1D43-01.cse.sc.edu* and that the logs (files with all the transactions of the website) are located in ~/company/website/logs
+You know that the company's website backend runs in the server *L-1D43-01.cse.sc.edu* and that the logs (files with all the transactions of the website) are located in a *logs* directory somewhere in ~/company/website

 *Question: What should you do?*